mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-6-x.md

 {% endhighlight %}

 <h2>Full Unicode support</h2>
-<p>The DejaVu fonts distributed with mPDF contain an extensive set of characters - see <a href="/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html">Unicode coverage of free fonts</a> for details of these and other open-source fonts.</p>
+<p>The DejaVu fonts distributed with mPDF contain an extensive set of characters - see <a href="{{ "/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html" | prepend: site.baseurl }}">Unicode coverage of free fonts</a> for details of these and other open-source fonts.</p>
 <h2>Complex scripts</h2>
 <h3>Right-to-left languages (Hebrew, Arabic etc.)</h3>
 <p>Arabic languages and Hebrew are written in a right-to-left direction (RTL). mPDF recognises both Arabic and Hebrew languages and reverses text direction automatically.</p>